helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Faster playback

-You can start playback at 1.5x speed for quickly previewing a sequence (e.g. when prototyping a chord progression): double-click or middle-click in the roll header with any modifier key pressed.
+You can start playback at 1.5x speed for quickly previewing a sequence (e.g. when prototyping a chord progression): `Alt + Enter` or double-click/middle-click in the roll header with any modifier key pressed.

 ### Warnings